Best Yu-Gi-Oh Card Sleeves: Top 5 Brands Compared (2026)

 Are clear or colored sleeves better?

-Personal preference.
-Clear sleeves show card backs.
-Colored sleeves give a uniform tournament look and hide minor card condition differences.
-Both are legal in most events.
+Personal preference, with one caveat.
+Clear sleeves show the genuine card backs and let you spot scratches early.
+Colored sleeves give a uniform tournament look and hide minor card condition differences, which is exactly what most competitive players want.
+Both are legal in officially sanctioned events as long as every sleeve in the deck matches.

 Is double sleeving allowed in tournaments?

 Most official Yu-Gi-Oh tournaments allow double sleeving.
-Check the specific event rules beforehand, as some local shops have their own policies.
+Always check the specific event policy first, since some local shops require a single-sleeve setup to keep round timers reasonable.

 How many sleeves should I buy?